 Laura Shapanus' short film "Acceptance," in which I'm a librarian who bonds with Laura's struggling mom at a critical point, premiered at New Filmmakers New York and continued on in the Hoboken Film Festival.
-August brings the California premiere of "Mental Health," a Judd-Apatow-meets-Carol-Burnett sketch comedy pilot in which I play...Jim Morrison--yes, THAT Jim Morrison!
-And soon I'll be appearing in the web series "Dearly Departed," in which I play RJ's mom in a recurring role.
-This flamboyant, um, Florida trailer park resident, will be a blast.
-I also await my episode of the web series, "The Unlovables," which should be live soon.
+August brought the California premiere of "Mental Health," a Judd-Apatow-meets-Carol-Burnett sketch comedy pilot in which I play...Jim Morrison--yes, THAT Jim Morrison!
+I await my episode of the web series, "The Unlovables," which should be live soon.

 This past spring, appeared with Rutherford, NJ's 12 Miles West in THE CLEAN HOUSE, in the leading role of Lane.
 Directed by Robert Cox, the company's Artistic Director, with an amazing cast!
 A wonderful story of laughter and the power of unselfish love.
 Review said I let the audience "see the hurt underneath her cold exterior without ever hitting a false note; her final scenes...were played so tenderly that your heart broke."
 Meanwhile, I'm a rocker chick for the first time since high school, vocalist with a classic rock band.
 I'm the new kid, added to a band which had a long history in Queens but disbanded, and has now reunited.
 First gig in May was very well received, more to come.
 I also sang in the feature film "Snow," directed by Saba, and had a blast backing up our lead singer at Madison Square Garden, courtesy of green screen.